 Yes!
 Students are required to include modern/contemporary dance training as part of the curriculum.
 When students reach Level 6, modern dance class becomes a required class during the week of training.
 Jazz classes are offered on Friday afternoons.
 Please see our schedule for times and prices.

 HOW DO I STAY INFORMED ABOUT WHAT’S HAPPENING AT THE BALLET?

 All communication happens via email so please make sure we have your email address up to date and check it regularly.
 The school’s website at www.balletlubbock.org and Facebook page are also excellent resources for staying in touch with current news and offers.
 You can also always ask a member of our office staff.
 Parents are encouraged to set up conferences with teachers when needed.

 ADULT CLASSES FAQ

 DO YOU HAVE CLASSES FOR ADULTS?

 Yes!
 We have several offerings for our 16-year-old and up age group.
-We have an Adult Beginning Ballet class on Monday nights from 6:45-7:45pm which is for those individuals who have no dance training in ballet and would like to learn the basics.
-Our Adult Intermediate Ballet class meets Monday and Wednesday evenings 6:45-7:45pm and is for the student who has had some ballet training.
-We also offer Pilates on Monday and Wednesday mornings from 8:30-9:30am and an adult Hip Hop class on Wednesday evenings from 6:45-7:45pm.
+We have an Adult Beginning Ballet class on Monday and Wednesday nights from 6:45-7:45pm which is for those individuals who have no dance training in ballet and would like to learn the basics.
+Our Adult Intermediate Ballet class meets Monday and Wednesday evenings 7:00-8:00pm and is for the student who has had some ballet training.
+We also offer Pilates on Monday, Wednesday, and Thursday mornings from 8:30-9:30am.
 We love our adult students and are looking forward to having you come join our dance family!